vkoeh/vkoeh/README.md

 ## projects that will be showcased

-- Song Analysisi: Data Science Project
+- Song Analysis: Data Science Project